diegopdomingos/nanodegree/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image1]

-Now, I printed the images to check which sign belongs to which class.
+Then, I printed the images to check which sign belongs to which class.

-![alt text][image1.1]
+![alt text][image1a]

 ###Design and Test a Model Architecture